Does Oklahoma have minimum requirements for car insurance?

 What's the average cost of car insurance in Oklahoma?

-In 2020-2021, the average cost of a liability-only Progressive auto insurance policy in the Sooner State was $126 per month.* Rates vary based on your ZIP code, driving history, and the limits and car insurance coverages you choose.
+In 2020-2021, the average cost of a liability-only Progressive auto insurance policy (single driver/single car) in the Sooner State was $73 per month.** Rates vary based on your ZIP code, driving history, and the limits and car insurance coverages you choose.

 What are the available car insurance discounts in Oklahoma?